pink-junkjard/hyperfiddle/README.md

 ## Hypercrud Browser

-Hypercrud Browser navigates app-values like a web browser navigates HTML. **The things we generally have to write code for - security, performance, async, and failure handling - are all accidental complexity.** When you take that away, we're left with the very simple essence of an application's true business domain.
-For this, a simple DSL will do, the simpler the better.
-We're left with the essense of an application, as a value.
+Hypercrud Browser navigates hypercrud app-values like a web browser navigates HTML.
 App-values define Pages, each Page declares his data dependencies, and Links to other Pages.
+Everything composes.

 Interpreted app-value in a web browser, with custom renderers disabled: